-Online registration for the Winter season is scheduled to begin on September 13th.
-Anyone who registers for the house program by October 31st is guaranteed placement on a house team; however, to avoid the late fee (grades 1-8), you must register by October 17th.
-Anyone in grades 1-8 registered after October 17th will play a late fee.
-Anyone in grades 1-8 registering after October 31st will only be placed on a team if there is still space in the league for which you are registering; otherwise, the child will be placed on a waiting list and activated if space becomes available.
-For high school age students, the deadline for registration without a late fee and guaranteed team placement is November 28th.
+Online registration for the Spring season began on January 3rd.
+Anyone who registers for the house program by March 15th is guaranteed placement on a house team; however, to avoid the late fee, you must register by March 1st.
+Anyone registering after March 15th will be placed on a team if there is still space in the league for which you are registering; otherwise, the child will be placed on a waiting list and activated if space becomes available.

 7. When does the season start and end?

-Practices are held in the local middle and elementary schools and at Hoop Magic Sports Academy (in the Fall, some Travel teams may have some of their practices at the local high schools as well).
-The gym assignments are made by the Fairfax County Recreational Department around November 15th so until that time we do not know exactly which schools we will be assigned to use for games and practices and for which dates and times.
+Practices are held in the local middle and elementary schools for grades 4-8 for the first few weeks of the season only (the HS leagues have only 1 or 2 pre-season practices).
+The gym assignments are made by the Fairfax County Recreational Department around March 1st, so until that time we do not know exactly which schools we will be assigned and for which dates and times.
 In the past we have been allocated time slots at the following middle and elementary schools for practices: Carson MS, Franklin MS, Herndon MS, Rocky Run MS, Brookfield ES, Colin Powell ES, Crossfield ES, Dogwood ES, Floris ES, Fox Mill ES, Greenbriar East ES, Greenbriar West ES, Lees Corner ES, McNair ES, Navy ES, Oak Hill ES, Poplar Tree ES, Waples Mill ES and Willow Springs ES.

-Practices for house teams are 1 hour per week Monday-Friday; Travel teams have 2 90-minute practices per week (usually Monday-Friday but possibly Saturday or Sunday).
-Practices are generally held between the hours of 5:30-10:00 PM.
-We generally schedule the younger teams in the earlier time slots (5:30-7:30) and the older teams in the later time slots (7:30-10:00).
+Practices are 1 hour per week Monday-Friday.
+We generally schedule the younger teams in the earlier time slots (5:30-7:30) and the older teams in the later time slots (7:30-9:30).

 CYA house league games are held in the local high schools, middle schools and elementary schools as well as in the private-owned Hoop Magic sports complex.
-The school gym assignments are made by the Fairfax County Recreational Department around November 1st, so until that time we do not know exactly which schools we will be assigned and for which dates and times.
-In the past we have been allocated time slots at the following schools for games: Chantilly HS, Oakton HS, Carson MS, Franklin MS, Herndon MS, Rocky Run MS, Brookfield ES, Colin Powell ES, Crossfield ES, Dogwood ES, Floris ES, Greenbriar East ES, Greenbriar West ES, Lees Corner ES, McNair ES, Navy ES, Oak Hill ES, Poplar Tree ES, and Waples Mill ES.
-Regular season games are generally held on Saturdays between 9:00 PM - 8:15 PM and on Sunday between 1:00 PM - 7:00 PM.
-Depending on the space that we are allocated by the County, we try to schedule the younger ages (grades 2-5) on Saturdays only; grades 6-12 have some Sunday and some Saturday games.
-This year we will experiment with holding some high school house games on Mondays, Wednesdays and Thursdays at the Hoop Magic sports complex.
+The school gym assignments are made by the Fairfax County Recreational Department around March 1st, so until that time we do not know exactly which schools we will be assigned and for which dates and times.
+In the past we have been allocated time slots at the following schools for games: Chantilly HS, Oakton HS, Herndon HS, Carson MS, Herndon MS, Rocky Run MS, Brookfield ES, Colin Powell ES, Crossfield ES, Dogwood ES, Floris ES, Greenbriar East ES, Greenbriar West ES, Lees Corner ES, McNair ES, Navy ES, Oak Hill ES, Poplar Tree ES, and Waples Mill ES.
+Regular season games are held on Saturdays between 9:00 PM - 8:15 PM, on Sunday between 1:00 PM - 7:00 PM, and, for the older leagues on Mondays-Thursdays from 6-10 pm.
+Depending on the space that we are allocated by the County, we try to schedule the younger ages (grades 4-6) on Saturdays only; grades 7-12 have some weeknight as well as weekend games.

 No. CYA has separate boys and girls leagues in both the house and travel programs.